survivejs/react-book/manuscript/03_developing_with_webpack.md

 We are using `preLoaders` section here as we want to play it safe.
 This section is executed before `loaders` get triggered.

-If you execute `npm run dev` now and break some linting rule while developing, you should see that in terminal output.
+If you execute `npm start` now and break some linting rule while developing, you should see that in terminal output.

 ### Customizing ESlint